I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 Glossika uses a spaced repetition approach whereby you listen to native speakers and repeat what they say after them.
 Through this intuitive method, you are supposed to pick up the grammar, pronunciation, vocabulary and language structure naturally.

-As such, the resource is unsuitable to beginners and it is much more geared towards lower intermediate learners as you really need the basics before starting with Glossika.
+As such, the resource is unsuitable for beginners and it is much more geared towards lower intermediate learners as you really need the basics before starting with Glossika.

 There is a heavy emphasis on repetition and while there was a lot of audio from the native speakers of each language, it felt that the accompanying material was a bit haphazardly put together.